 Another potential situation for a medical malpractice case is a breach in the standard of care.
 Generally speaking, there is a set standard for treating patients that are around the same age, have the same medical condition, and live in the same area.
 If a 50-year old businessman in Florida has bronchitis, then there is an accepted standard of care for other 50-year old professionals in the state of Florida with the same condition.
 If the standard of care isn’t the same for a similar patient in the same circumstances, then there may be breach in the standard of care.

 A Medical Malpractice Attorney Can Help Determine if You Have a Case

-If you are the victim of medical malpractice, then it is vital to consult with a Tampa medical malpractice lawyer.
+If you are the victim of medical malpractice, it is vital that you consult with a Tampa medical malpractice lawyer.
 Because there are several specific legal procedures and technical details to building a successful case, our law firm will appoint you a professional medical malpractice lawyer to listen to your side of the story.

 Once they have your testimony, your attorney will retrieve the appropriate medical records and eyewitness accounts to substantiate your claim.